thesgc/chembiohub_ws/README.md

     vagrant ssh

-You should now see the prompt to show that the  virtualenv is enabled.
+You should now see the prompt to show that the  virtualenv is enabled and you are logged on to the vagrant box.

 To get the front end dependencies run: